 Using an inverted pedal point in your chord progression is a harmony technique so easy you will never forget it!
-So what is a pedal point in music theory?
-And how do you use this great composition technique?
+So what is a pedal point in

 What is a pedal point or pedal note?